**Updated June 14, 2018:

 One major difference this time around is that I will also have a three year old to take care of.
 I remember back when I was breastfeeding her how time consuming it was!
 I want to make sure that she doesn’t feel left out all of a sudden once the baby arrives and by choosing to formula feed, this will allow me to still spend some time with my toddler while also giving her a chance to help and be a part of the process.
 She is always wanting to help Mommy and I think it will be an awesome experience for her to be able to help feed her baby sister.

 It’s funny because on one hand, society tends to make us feel guilty about choosing not to breastfeed our baby.
 I think we are made to feel like less of a mother somehow if we don’t breastfeed and it sucks.
 However, I am very comfortable with my decision to only formula feed and it has actually removed much of the guilt I felt the first time around.
 I won’t have to worry about whether or not I am doing it right, or if my baby is getting enough milk or wonder why I’m just not enjoying the process.
 I think less guilt (along with more help and sleep) will overall make me a happier mama this time around.

 5.)
 Don’t have to worry about my diet or pain medication

-My baby will most likely be born via C-section which means there will be strong pain medication involved.
+My baby was born via C-section which means there was strong pain medication involved.
 This was also the case with my first daughter.
 She was delivered via C-section and I remember being so worried and paranoid about how the pain medication I was taking would affect her.
 It was just one more thing that added to my guilt.
 I also worried about every little thing I ate.
 I felt like I couldn’t just enjoy a meal anymore.
 This may seem like a selfish reason to formula feed and I guess it probably is.
 However, I personally believe that the happier I am and the less guilt I am feeling, than the better mom and wife I can be.

 What are your thoughts?
 Did you breastfeed or formula feed your baby?
 I would love to hear your experience!